npgrosser/autowired/README.md

 ```

-A context's `autowired()` fields and their dependencies are resolved automatically on the first access.
+A context's `autowired` fields and their dependencies are resolved automatically on first access.

 Note that all the components (services, controllers, etc.) are neither aware of the context nor the
 existence of the _autowired_ library.
 They are regular classes, and don't care about how they are instantiated.
 That is a fundamental design principle of _autowired_.
 Wiring things together is the sole responsibility of the context and its dependency container.

-In the above example, the complete control of creating the components is delegated to the library.
+In the above example, the complete control of creating the actual component instances is delegated to the library.
-However, you can also instantiate components by hand, using `cached_property` or `property` methods.
+However, you can also instantiate components by hand, using a `cached_property` method on the context class.

-You only have to make sure that these properties are properly annotated with their return types.
-_autowired_ will respect these properties when resolving dependencies of other components.
+The `cached_property` decorator is first-class citizen in _autowired_.
+They will be registered in the context's dependency container, just like fields defined with `autowired()`.
+You would use them if you need more control over the instantiation of a component.

 In the following example, we use a `cached_property` to explicitly instantiate the `UserService` as
 a `CustomUserService`.